CrayLabs/SmartSim/doc/sr_fortran_walkthrough.rst

 .. _fortran_client_examples:

-In this section, examples are presented using the SmartRedis Fortran API to interact with the RedisAI tensor, model, and script data types.
-Additionally, an example of utilizing the SmartRedis ``DataSet`` API is also provided.
+Below are examples that use the SmartRedis Fortran API to interact with the RedisAI tensor, model, and script data types.
+Additionally, this section demonstrates how to utilize the SmartRedis ``DataSet`` API.

 .. note::
-      The Fortran API examples rely on the ``SSDB`` environment variable being set to the address and port of the Redis database.
+      The Fortran API examples rely on the ``SSDB`` environment variable set to the address and port of the Redis database.

 .. note::
-      The Fortran API examples are written
+      The Fortran API examples
-      to connect to a clustered database or clustered SmartSim Orchestrator.
+      connect to a clustered database or clustered SmartSim Orchestrator.
       Update the ``Client`` constructor ``cluster`` flag to `.false.` to connect to a single shard (single compute host) database.